 Some of the offerings (including the highly-rated Abba Patio Gazebo Canopy) don’t come with bottle openers, cooking utensil hooks, or LED lights.
 The trade-off, however, includes high build quality.
 Many of the included accessories could be items you either already own or that you would otherwise buy higher quality versions of.
 If you don’t have many of the accessories such as lighting, cooking utensil hooks, etc., then the MASTERCANOPY Grill Gazebo has so many of those bases covered right out of the box, making this a great gazebo choice.
 How you choose to slice it comes down to your preferences and needs.

 VIVOHOME’s Polycarbonate Window Door Awning, though ranked the lowest here, still scores a solid rating and has a serves a definite need for many as a cover for outside and a shade for the inside as well.
-The Tangkula Grill Gazebo is a great option if portability and small size outweigh the need for more protection and sturdiness.
+Third on our list is the Outsunny 8x5ft Grill Gazebo.
+It ranks high on our list because it offers solid durability, great ventilation and multiple convenient features.
+Moreover, its PC board has UV 50+ protection and is weather-resistant.
+This means light showers or a hot sun cannot disrupt your quality BBQ time with friends and family.
 Though the FDW Gazebo Canopy Tent offers a great deal of protection for you so long as you’re prepared for the possibility of a little moisture inside should things go in that direction.
 For those on a budget, Ecolinear’s Grill Gazebo is an excellent option for our Best Value pick.

 The MASTERCANOPY Grill Gazebo is our Editor’s Choice, and for good reason.
 It’s got nearly everything you need in a gazebo and all for a competitive price.
 Our Premium Pick, Abba Patio Gazebo Canopy is a solid, attractive covering that offers space and atmosphere.
 You can always get the accessories you want elsewhere, while picking out the accessories that better reflect your needs.
 We hope you have found the gazebo for you in this guide to the best grill gazebos.